 Choosing the right condom can make a whirl of difference for you and your partner.
-Not only are condoms 98% effective when used correctly, they act as a STI prevention barrier as well as a form of contraception.
+Not only are condoms 98% effective when used correctly, they act as a a prevention barrier for most STI as well as a form of contraception.
 With over 100,000 people living in the UK with HIV, Worlds Aids Day highlights the importance of protection and awareness.
-So if you're trying to figure out what condom to purchase or how to correctly put one on, here is our step-by-step guide.
+So if you’re trying to figure out what condom to purchase or how to correctly put one on, here is our step-by-step guide.

 Choosing the right condom

 Cost effective and easily accessible, using a condom has several benefits for both you and your partner.
 Designed to offer you both protection, condoms come in a variety of sizes and designs to enhance your lovemaking.

 If you or your partner are worried about a reduction in sensitivity during sex, Durex Invisible, our thinnest condom increases sensitivity while providing a high level of security and protection for both of you and your partner.
 However, if you or your partner are allergic to latex, our non-latex condoms are great at preventing adverse reactions in your nether regions.
 While our ribbed and dotted condoms can help heighten sensations to help you both reach a mutual climax.
 Despite the variety that condoms offer, they can lose their effectiveness if:

 - They have not been stored in cool area away for sunlight and extreme temperatures

 - You don’t squeeze the air out of the tip before penetration